smartcontractkit/functions-hardhat-starter-kit/README.md

 ## Off-chain Secrets

-Instead of using encrypted secrets stored directly on the blockchain, encrypted secrets are hosted off-chain and be fetched by DON nodes via HTTP when a request is initiated.
+Instead of using encrypted secrets written directly on the blockchain, encrypted secrets are hosted off-chain and be fetched by DON nodes via HTTP when a request is initiated.
+This allows encrypted secrets to be deleted when they are no longer in use.
+By default, the tooling automatically uploads secrets to private Github Gists and deletes them once a request is fulfilled unless the secrets are being used for the `AutomatedFunctionsConsumer.sol` contract.
+If integrating with Chainlink Automation, it is recommended to delete the secrets Gist manually once it is not longer in use.

-Off-chain secrets also enable a separate set of secrets to be assigned to each node in the DON.
+Additionally, per-node secrets allow a separate set of secrets to be assigned to each node in the DON.
 Each node will not be able to decrypt the set of secrets belonging to another node.
 Optionally, a set of default secrets encrypted with the DON public key can be used as a fallback by any DON member who does not have a set of secrets assigned to them.
 This handles the case where a new member is added to the DON, but the assigned secrets have not yet been updated.

 To use per-node assigned secrets, enter a list of secrets objects into `perNodeSecrets` in _Functions-request-config.js_ before running the `functions-build-offchain-secrets` command.
 The number of objects in the array must correspond to the number of nodes in the DON.
 Default secrets can be entered into the `secrets` parameter of `Functions-request-config.js`.
 Each secrets object must have the same set of entries, but the values for each entry can be different (ie: `[ { apiKey: '123' }, { apiKey: '456' }, ... ]`).
 If the per-node secrets feature is not desired, `perNodeSecrets` can be left empty and a single set of secrets can be entered for `secrets`.